 I also gained many useful insights from Hotjar.
 For example,

 The research revealed a huge amount of detail about website visitors.
 For example, I identified that visitors were facing particular problems within the offer summary and checkout pages.
-One of the major problems was visitors were unable to find all available rooms in the offer summary page.
+One of the major problems was visitors were unable to find all available rooms on the offer summary page.
 We take a detailed look at each of those below.

-3. Incremental price per person on room types: Users find it difficult to understand how much total price per person they have to pay for the selected room type.
+3. Incremental price per person on room types: Users find it difficult to understand how much the total price per person they have to pay for the selected room type.

-5. Inconsistent design: The offer summary page on mobile look unprofessional, e.g. the button has various colours and styles.
+5. Inconsistent design: The offer summary page on mobile looks unprofessional, e.g. the button has various colours and styles.
 Some users find it hard to understand which button does what, and don't feel confident to continue with their bookings.

 6. Difficult to see all available room options: Users struggle to see all the available room options for the booking.
 They continue to the next page without clicking on the "Show more rooms" link.
 They thought that it was not a link but a selection of the room options.